dcunited001/dcunited001.github.io/_drafts/2018-08-25-the-holy-grail-a-cultural-artifact-and-sociophysical-protocol-for-purification.md

     new dynamics emerge (as a result of: computability of social phenomena expanding, harmonization)

-### To Be Unconscious to Unconsciousness is the Definition of Insanity.
+### To Be Unconscious to Unconsciousness is the Definition of Insanity

 It is to be incapable of knowing yourself or knowing your self in relation to your world.
 It is to render yourself helpless to the